Randomized Signal Processing with Continuous Frames: Elements of stochastic signal processing in phase space

 \subsection{Sampling in phase space}

-Let $F\in L^2(G)$, and let $f$ be a continuous frame, with frame kernel $K(g,g')$.
-The first issue to address is the fact that $G$ in general does not have finite measure, and thus uniform sampling is not defined on $G$.
-However, when $G$ has infinite measure, functions $F\in L^2(G)$ must decay in some sense ``at infinity'', so it is possible to restrict our sampling to a compact domain of $G$, in which $F$ has most of its energy.
+Let $F\in L^2(G)$, and let $f$ be a continuous frame.
+The phase space $G$ in general does not have finite measure, and thus uniform sampling is not defined on $G$.
+However, when $G$ has infinite measure, functions $F\in L^2(G)$ must decay in some sense ``at infinity'', so it is possible to restrict our sampling to a compact domain in $G$, in which $F$ has most of its energy.
 More accurately, since $G$ is $\sigma$-finite, it is the disjoint union of at most countably many sets of finite measure.
-Namely, here are disjoint measurable sets $X_n$ of finite measure, with $\bigcup_{n\in\NN}X_n= G$, such that for every $F\in L^2(G)$
+Namely, there are disjoint measurable sets $X_n$ of finite measure, with $\bigcup_{n\in\NN}X_n= G$, such that for every $F\in L^2(G)$

 Denote $G_n=\bigcup_{j=1}^n X_n$, and note that $\bigcup_{n\in\NN}G_n= G$.
 Now, (\ref{eq:sigint0}) is equivalent to